 One of our most important packing tips – if you require any medication or have medical certs make sure to bring them with you, it can be difficult with a language barrier to get what you need in a hurry, so do not take any chances.

-Whether you are travelling to one or many destinations always check the climate to get an idea of what kind of clothes to bring.
+Whether you are staying in Ireland or travelling overseas, always check the climate to get an idea of what kind of clothes to bring.
 Remember to pack light so you are not lugging a heavy case around.
 Two essential pieces for every traveller are a lightweight fleece (or something similarly warm and light) and an ultra-lightweight down jacket.
 Even in the warmest of climates it can get chilly on airplanes, air-conditioned spaces and in the morning and evenings with little sunshine.

 In warm climates, it is important to bring sun block to protect your skin against sun damage.
 You can usually get lotions abroad but we recommend that you keep a small container on you to apply right away to avoid getting burnt.